fabulousduck/Librarian/README.md

 ### ` ReadC([]string, chan string) `

 ReadC is for reading multiple files concurrently
-By providing a `string slice` containing the paths to the file.
+By providing a `string slice` containing the paths to the files.

 If a given path is a directory, all files in it will be read and returned on the outgoing channel.